md-zeon/Next-Level-Web-Development/Module 09: Fundamentals of Web Application with Nodejs/9-3 How the Web Evolved.md

 - **Future Trends** will involve AI, edge computing, and immersive experiences

 Understanding this evolution helps developers make informed decisions about technologies and architectures for building robust, scalable web applications.

-## Next Steps

-As we move into more practical Node.js development in the coming lessons, keep this evolution in mind.
-The transition from Web 2.0 to more advanced architectures will influence how you think about application design, scalability, and user interaction patterns.